Skip to main content

 Tried: Submitting the exploit page URL to the admin bot before verifying a real state-changing endpoint exists.

-The CSRF template uses placeholder endpoint and parameter names.
-If you submit the exploit before reading the actual source to find a real endpoint, the bot visits the page and fires a POST to a nonexistent route, returning a 404 with no visible effect.
-You must first confirm the actual endpoint path and parameter names from the app's JavaScript or network traffic before adapting the template.
+The CSRF template carries placeholder endpoint and parameter names.
+Submit it before reading the source and the bot visits the page, fires a POST at a route that does not exist, and returns a 404 with no visible effect.
+Confirm the real path and parameter names from the app's JavaScript or its network traffic first.

 Tried: Using a stored XSS payload with alert() to confirm injection rather than an exfiltration payload.

-alert() executes in the admin bot's headless browser context, which has no visible window - you will never see the popup fire.
-The correct approach is to exfiltrate data using a fetch() or new Image().src pointing to a webhook listener (e.g., webhook.site), so you receive an out-of-band HTTP request confirming execution and carrying cookie or flag data.
+alert() runs inside the bot's headless browser, which has no window you will ever see, so the popup fires into nothing.
+Exfiltrate instead: a fetch() or an image source pointing at a webhook listener gives you an out-of-band HTTP request that confirms execution and carries the cookie or flag data.

 Learn more